15-Ab/potd/README.md

 ## Approach

 **DFS Traversal :**
-   - Utilized a recursive DFS traversal for exploring the binary tree.
+   - Utilized a recursive DFS traversal to explore the binary tree.
-   - Maintained a current path list to record encountered nodes during traversal.
+   - Kept track of the distance between the current node and the target nodes `a` and `b` in the left and right subtrees.

-**Checked Leaf Nodes :**
+**Updated Distance (`jawab`):**
-   - Upon reaching a leaf node, examined if the distance from the leaf node to the current node is equal to the given distance (`k`).
+   - If the current node is one of the target nodes (`a` or `b`), updated the `jawab` variable based on the distances obtained from the left and right subtrees.
-   - If the condition is satisfied, incorporated the node at the appropriate position in the current path to a HashSet, ensuring uniqueness.
+   - Handled the cases where both target nodes are found, only one target node is found, or neither target node is found.

-**Returned the Count :**
+**Returned the Result :**
-   - Upon completing the traversal, returned the count of unique nodes stored in the HashSet as the final result.
+   - The final result is stored in the `jawab` variable, which represents the distance between the two target nodes in the binary tree.

-My approach ensured comprehensive exploration of the tree while preserving the current path.
-At each leaf node, the distance condition is checked, and the HashSet is updated accordingly.
-The HashSet is used to store unique nodes at the desired distance, and its size provides the count of such nodes.
-The recursive DFS ensures a thorough examination of the entire tree.
+My approach ensured an efficient exploration of the binary tree, updating the distance as soon as both target nodes are found.
+My recursive DFS traversal allowed for a systematic examination of the tree, and the `jawab` variable was updated based on the conditions encountered during traversal.

 ---
 Have a look at the code , still have any confusion then please let me know in the comments